HwangLabNeuroCogDynamics/Notebooks/ROI_analysis.md

 We often want to extract or summarize values in a functional region.
-To do that, we will need to have a "mask" that marks the location of voxels within the functional region you are interested in, then we "apply the mask" to the functional data that to the functional data you want to study.
+To do that, we will need to have a "mask" that marks the location of voxels within the functional region you are interested in, then we "apply the mask" to the functional data that you want to study.
 The functional data can be a statistical output from 3dDeconvovle, or estimates of functional connectivity.

-Here we will go ver a few ways you can do this.
+Here is an example of using AFNI's 3dROIstats.

 First you need to have a "mask" nifti file ready.
 This mask file contains the regions of interests (ROI), by indexing voxel values within the ROI(s) with different integer numbers, and voxels outside the ROI as zero.
 For example here is a file that we can use.